mskcc/vcf2maf/docs/vep_maf_readme.txt

 89. TREMBL - UniProtKB/TrEMBL identifier of protein product
 90. UNIPARC - UniParc identifier of protein product
 91. SOMATIC - somatic status of existing variation(s)
+92. HGVSp_Short - Same as HGVSp, but using 1-letter amino-acid codes